Concord, New Hampshire: Sites of interest

 The New Hampshire State House, designed by architect Stuart Park and constructed between 1815 and 1818, is the oldest state house in which the legislature meets in its original chambers.
 The building was remodeled in 1866, and the third story and west wing were added in 1910.

 Across from the State House is the Eagle Hotel on Main Street, which has been a downtown landmark since its opening in 1827.
 U.S. Presidents Ulysses S. Grant, Rutherford Hayes, and Benjamin Harrison all dined there, and Franklin Pierce spent the night before departing for his inauguration.
 Other well-known guests included Jefferson Davis, Charles Lindbergh, Eleanor Roosevelt, Richard M. Nixon (who carried New Hampshire in all three of his presidential bids), and Thomas E. Dewey.
 The hotel closed in 1961.

 South from the Eagle Hotel on Main Street is Phenix Hall, which replaced "Old" Phenix Hall, which burned in 1893.
 Both the old and new buildings featured multi-purpose auditoriums used for political speeches, theater productions, and fairs.
 Abraham Lincoln spoke at the old hall in 1860; Theodore Roosevelt, at the new hall in 1912.

 North on Main Street is the Walker-Woodman House, also known as the Reverend Timothy Walker House, the oldest standing two-story house in Concord.
 It was built for the Reverend Timothy Walker between 1733 and 1735.

 On the north end of Main Street is the Pierce Manse, in which President Franklin Pierce lived in Concord before and following his presidency.
 The mid-1830s Greek Revival house was moved from Montgomery Street to North Main Street in 1971 to prevent its demolition.

 Beaver Meadow Golf Course, located in the northern part of Concord, is one of the oldest golf courses in New England.
 Besides this golf course, other important sporting venues in Concord include Everett Arena and Memorial Field.

 The SNOB (Somewhat North Of Boston) Film Festival, started in the fall of 2002, brings independent films and filmmakers to Concord and has provided an outlet for local filmmakers to display their films.
-SNOB Film Festival was a catalyst for the building of Red River Theatres, a locally owned, nonprofit, independent cinema in 2007.
-The SNOB Film Festival is one of the many arts organizations in the city.
+SNOB Film Festival was a catalyst for the building in 2007 of Red River Theatres, a locally owned, nonprofit, independent cinema named after the 1948 film featuring John Wayne.

 Other sites of interest include the Capitol Center for the Arts, the New Hampshire Historical Society, which has two facilities in Concord, and the McAuliffe-Shepard Discovery Center, a science museum named after Christa McAuliffe, the Concord teacher who died during the Space Shuttle Challenger disaster in 1986, and Alan Shepard, the Derry-born astronaut who was the second person and first American in space as well as the fifth and oldest person to walk on the Moon.